gracecavanagh/a3web/README.md

 # a3web
+# GEOM101 - Group 12
+## Grace Cavanagh and Kayla O'Neill
+## Assignment 3: Team Website

-Plan:
+## Plan:

-Create new main repository: Grace
+Create new main repository: Grace as main
-Create copy of reposity: Kayla
+Create copy of reposity: Kayla to match
 Navbar: Lucy started, Kayla started editing but Grace did most of the work.
 Footer: Grace